NITHISH74/Experiment-3---Implementation-of-MLP-with-Backpropagation/README.md

    * Originates at an output neuron

    * Propagates backward through the network neuron

-   * Involves error dependent function in one way or the other

 The computation of an estimate of the gradient vector is needed for the backward pass through the network